sudh34/CODTECH-Task1/README.md

 **Objective**
 <br>

-The Objective of this project is to create a simple calculator using Python to perform Arithmetic operation.
+The Objective of this project is to create a simple calculator using Python  and its tkinter to perform Arithmetic operation.
 <br>

 ***Key Activities***

-- **Visualize Projects:** Displaying created projects by user and its Output and sourcecode via Portfolio
+- **Visualize :** **Displaying simple calculator Application**
-- **Get CV from Portfolio:** We can able to view CV from this Portfolio About page
+- **Perform Arithmetic operation:** **We can able to perform Arithmetic operation using this calculator app**
-- **Blog post:** Displaying works and posts picture in portfolio
-- **Show Skills:** Displaying Skills of Programmer in programming languages by users

 <br>

--***Technologies Used***

-- **HTML:** The primary programming language to create this Project.
-- **SCSS:** This style sheets are used to design portfolio as attractive and user friendly.
-- **JAVASCRIPT:** Used to Perform operation in scrolling and Contact form.
-- **EXPRESS.JS:** Used to manage Projects and Blog posts.